dhruvanshmoyal01/Univariate-Linear-Regression/README.md

 In this project, I have performed machine learning without using any of the popular machine learning libraries such as scikit-learn and statsmodels.
 The aim of this project and is to implement all the machinery, including gradient descent and linear regression, of the various learning algorithms myself, so I have a deeper understanding of the fundamentals.

-Projects Include:
+Projects Include: \n
-Loading the Data and Libraries
+Loading the Data and Libraries \n
 Visualize the Data
 Compute the Cost Function 𝐽(𝜃)
 Gradient Descent